-When a client hires us to represent them in a personal injury case that relates to a bicycle, motorcycle, auto or even pedestrian accident, there are usually two types of claims that we handle for them.
+When a client hires Sally Morin Law to represent them in a personal injury case that relates to a bicycle, motorcycle, auto or even pedestrian accident, there are usually two types of claims that we handle for them.

 Bodily Injury Claim:

 We handle the bodily injury claim, which is the part of the case wherein the client is compensated for her medical expenses, loss of earnings and pain and suffering damages.
-This type of claim is discussed at great length in many of my other FAQ’s and videos.
+This type of claim is discussed at great length in many of other personal injury articles.

 Property Damage Claim:

 The other type of claim we handle in these cases is the property damage claim (the client often will handle this on their own if they have comprehensive auto insurance coverage, but if they do not, we have to file this claim against the third party’s insurance policy.)